kennguyen061/UFC-MACHINELEARNING-OUTCOME-PREDICTOR/README.md

 Python built machine-learning algorithm using Logistic Regression and Cross-Validation with the help of Pandas and the scikit-learn library.
 Model built as of 1/26/25.
 Algorithm is built to predict the binary outcome of a MMA fight (win/loss) with the help of data from ufcstats.com (Model is 67.68% accurate at predicting fights).
 - Logistic Regression is used due to the outcome being binary (A fighter can either only win or lose)
-- 5 K-Folds are used (model is trained on 80% of data) in cross-validation.
+- 5 K-Folds are used (model is trained on 80% of data, last 20% of data is used for testing) in cross-validation.

 ## Features
 - knockdowns